| MENU

-The Market Square in Poznań was established in 1253 when the dukes of Wielkopolska, Przemysl I and his brother Boleslaus the Pious issued a foundation charter for Poznań on the left bank of the river.
+The Old Market Square in Poznań was established in 1253, when the Dukes of Greater Poland – Przemysł I and his brother Bolesław the Pious – granted a charter to found a new city on the left bank of the Warta River.

-The tenement house visited by King John Casimir was burned during the siege of Poznań in 1945.
-It was reconstructed only in 1953 based on the design by Regina Pawulanka, Florian Rychlicki and Włodzimierz Wojciechowski.
-Gothic vaults were retained in the basement and the whole house was reconstructed in the Barque style.
+The townhouse where King Jan Kazimierz stayed was burned during the siege of Poznań in 1945 and rebuilt only in 1953, following designs by Regina Pawulanka, Florian Rychlicki, and Włodzimierz Wojciechowski.
+The cellar still preserves its Gothic vaults, while the building as a whole was reconstructed in Baroque style.

 RATUSZOVA